ccano2011/automatic-bluray-ripper/README.md

 If HandBrake is already installed, it is **strongly** recommended to remove it.
 This script compiles it with all the libraries to ensure it can encode Dolby Vision and other HDR formats.

 If MakeMKV is already installed on the system, ensure it's properly added to the PATH so the script can leverage it; otherwise, I also recommend a fresh instance to avoid problems.

+If MakeMKV complains about being out of date **and** it was installed via this script, simply remove the directory where it was installed in, or remove the application from the path.
+It will update and recompile the application.